 These principles are exemplified by the work done in Dr. Gardner’s laboratory.
 His research focuses on the proteins used by cells to perceive and react to changes in the environments around them.
 Studying a diverse group of such protein sensors—from oxygen sensors of cancer cells to light sensors in plants & bacteria—has revealed that they share a common signaling mechanism.
 This suggests ways in which they are naturally regulated, and how they might be artificially controlled—steps leading to the development of new anti-cancer therapies and research tools.

 Dr. Gardner’s lab is working with expert biochemists, chemists, cell biologists and engineers to test new applications for these exciting discoveries that owe their start to structural biology but impact well beyond its scope.

-A CUNY focus for several years, nanotechnology is science on the tiniest scale—using biological building blocks to control matter at atomic or molecular scales of 1 to 100 billionths of a meter.
-Nanoscience and nanotechnology are major sources of important developments with a broad range of applications, and researchers at CUNY are working at the forefront of this field.
-They are using nanotechnology to create extraordinary new materials and devices to advance fields from biomedicine to energy production.
+A CUNY focus for several years, nanoscience is the study and control of matter on atomic and molecular scales of 1 to 100 billionths of a meter.
+Nanoscience and nanotechnology are major sources of important scientific developments, creating extraordinary new materials and devices with a broad range of applications in fields from biomedicine to energy production. more